 ?
 This is the xip

-part of the snapshot and means that the two transactions, 5062310
+part of the snapshot, indicating that transactions 5062310

 and 5062311

-, were uncommitted at the moment when the snapshot was taken.
+were uncommitted when the snapshot was taken.
 Therefore, these changes should also not be visible in the current snapshot.
-As soon as one of these transactions commits and we take a new snapshot, the transaction ID is removed from zip,
+As soon as one of these transactions commits and we take a new snapshot, the transaction ID is removed from xip

-, and therefore, the changes become visible in the current snapshot.
+, and the changes become visible in the current snapshot.

 Exporting Snapshots

-Another interesting feature of PostgreSQL is the ability to ¢export snapshots and load them in other sessions.
-The export of a snapshot can be done by calling the function pg_export_snapshot
+Another interesting feature of PostgreSQL is the ability to export snapshots and load them in other sessions.
+A snapshot can be exported by calling the pg_export_snapshot

-.
-The function returns the ID of the snapshot and creates a corresponding file in the pg_snapshots
+function.
+The function returns the snapshot ID and creates a corresponding file in the pg_snapshots

 folder of the data directory.